 ‘Well why don’t you just say that then,’ said Patrick grumpily, ‘you’re sitting at home in the kitchen and I’m out here in the cold and now I’ve lost Grigs.’
 Clambering up onto a seat he took the headset off and looked up and down the platform.
 No sign.
 There was a noise in the distance, the train was coming.
 ‘Grigs!’ he hissed.

 ‘I’m over here!
 On the platform!’

 Patrick put his head in his paws.
 ‘That’s the wrong platform!’
 He glanced down the track.
 ‘The train’s coming, quick, run up over the steps and come down here.
 The tiger bounced off.
-There was a flash of brown stripes and panting he appeared at Polars side.
+There was a flash of brown stripes through the railings.
+Panting hard he appeared at Polars side.
 The train pulled in and the doors hissed open.
 Patrick pushed the tiger towards them.
 ‘Quickly, get in and stay close, I don’t know why I agreed you could come with me…’

 Beside her someone screamed.
 ‘It’s a bear!
 Look!
 It climbed out of my bag!’

 Scrambling to her paws Abigail ran towards the entrance.
 Weaving her way through legs and bags she ignored the shouts around her.
 ‘It’s a bear!
 It said ow!
 Stop it!’

 No one was going to stop Abigail.
 Fur flying she ran as fast as her paws would take her, in through the big door and up the path.
 There was a green hedge ahead and launching herself at it hard she curled into a ball as leaves and twigs snapped against her ears.
 Panting hard, she brushed them aside and jumping to her paws ran on over the grass and into the trees.
 The voices faded away.